Frequently Asked Questions

 Our advertised prices include the VAT element.
 The rental charge includes fully comprehensive insurance, breakdown, and general wear and tear.
 Also included is a 150 mile per day mileage allowance.
-A nominal charge of £5.00 per 100 miles over the included daily allowance.
+A nominal charge of £7.00 is made per 100 miles thereafter.

-Do I require a special license to drive a van?
+Do I require a special licence to drive a van?